03 Jun My Privilege, Responsibility, and Commitment

 The experiences, courage, and transparency of others have inspired me.
 I am committed to learning how to become anti-racist, and how to be a better ally to people and communities of color.
 And I vow to use my privilege and power to work towards desperately-needed solutions for our friends, neighbors, and community.

 You may be wondering how my thoughts on privilege relate to our work at Ronald McDonald House Charities of Kansas City.
 First, I want you to know where I stand, personally and professionally.
-Additionally, please know that our charity is deeply committed to diversity and inclusion, both within our programs and in our community.
+Additionally, please know that our charity is deeply committed to diversity, equity and inclusion, both within our programs and in our community.
 We are an organization that listens to and honors the painful real-life experiences of the families with sick children that we serve… For many of our families, caring for a seriously ill child is not the only challenge they face.
 We conscientiously work to create an environment that is open, safe, and welcoming for ALL families in our care—and for our volunteers, staff, supporters, and friends.

 Finally, as my friend Mark’s sign says: “Privilege is when you think something is not a problem because it’s not a problem to you personally”.
 For all of us who are privileged enough to have healthy children, and a society that protects and supports us, let us continue working to make the world a better place for all of us.